Chris Burdon

 Chris Burdon is a sound engineer.
 Burdon and his fellow sound engineers earned a nomination for an Academy Award for Best Sound Mixing for the 2013 film Captain Phillips.
 Burdon won the Academy Award for Best Sound for the 2022 film Top Gun: Maverick.
+He was nominated alongside James Mather, Chris Munro, and Mark Taylor for an Academy Award for Best Sound for the 2023 film Mission: Impossible – Dead Reckoning Part One.